 1938-D Nickel Value

-Full Steps specimens are particularly desirable but scarce.
-These can be located in MS65 and MS66 grades without excessive difficulty.
-However, the population drops significantly at the MS67 Full Steps level.
+Full Steps specimens are scarce but findable in MS-65 and MS-66 without excessive difficulty.
+However, PCGS data confirms that the population drops sharply at the MS-67 Full Steps level, and no 1938-D has been certified MS-68 with Full Steps designation.

 1938-D Nickel Price/Grade Chart